Warriors 3 shut-out by Trawlers

 Coach’s player of the game

-But on the bright side, we still saw some stand-out performances from our Warriors team.
+Despite the loss and the shut-out, we still saw some stand-out performances from our Warriors team.
 Player of the game, as selected by the Trawlers, went to Jonjo Marshall - and the Warriors helmet was awarded to D-man Phil Pearce for yet another solid performance at the back.
 Well done guys!

 It’s a busy time for our development team as they’re back competing again this coming Saturday - and also on the following Saturday.
 Details below: